The Science of Edible Gardening Workshop Series

 This workshop series will benefit those interested in understanding more about the natural environment around them.
 The classes will involve a combination of theory in a classroom setting, and hands-on practical activities on our 6 acre working permaculture property.
 The classes will all be held in Kyneton, a small town 80 km north-west of the city in Victoria, Australia.

-Participants from all over the state attend our workshops.
+Participants from all over the state attend my workshops.
 I look forward to hosting you at this exciting series.

 About the facilitator